 After we have agreed on the date of your safari and the number of days you are to be here in South Africa you can then book your airfare.
 A direct flight to OR Tambo International Airport in Johannesburg is recommended either with Delta out of Atlanta or United Airlines out of Newark.
 Please communicate with us during this process, we will work with the travel agent or yourself to make sure you are here for the correct number of days.

-Our recommended Travel Agent is TRAVEL WITH GUNS.
+Our recommended Travel Agent is PWP Travel.
 Patrick provides excellent services and competitive pricing.
 He also offers TRAVEL INSURANCE and is experienced in booking airfare for international hunters.

 If you are a US citizen you need only a valid passport with two clean pages to travel to South Africa.
 If you are NOT a US citizen, you might require a visa.